nvisnjic/gsoc-application/ExampleNikoVisnjic/README.md

-Based on the source code by Jason Kridner for the BeagleBoard GSoC applicaiton.
+Based on original code by Jason Kridner for the BeagleBoard GSoC applicaiton.

 1. Install an ARM cross-compiler
 2. Edit Makefile to use your ARM cross-compiler of choice , if you got arm-linux-gnueabi-gcc, you're already set.